thejakia1/library-app/README.md

 - To fetch data, I tried using google or open library API.
 But there were some unwanted problems in getting the API so I used itbook API which is working.
 Will switch to another API soon.

 ## To run this Website from your device:
+Install the dependencies and devDependencies and start the server.

-- please download the ZIP file of the code or run "git clone https://github.com/thejakia1/library-app.git" at the terminal.
+- please download the ZIP file of the code or run ```git clone https://github.com/thejakia1/library-app.git``` at the terminal.
-- please download the ZIP file of the code or run "git clone https://github.com/thejakia1/library-app.git" at the terminal.
+- Locate the project file at the terminal and run ```npm install``` to install the used packages.
-- To run this project at localhost please run "npm start".
+- To run this project at localhost please run ```npm start```.

 ### _More updates coming soon.
 Stay tuned!_